ObolNetwork/obol-docs/docs/int/key-concepts.md

 ![A Distributed Validator Key](/img/ThresholdSigning.png)

-A distributed validator key is a group of BLS private keys, that together operate as a threshold key for participating in proof of stake consensus with.
+A distributed validator key is a group of BLS private keys, that together operate as a threshold key for participating in proof of stake consensus.

 ### Distributed Validator Key Share